willgdjones/pydantic-ai/docs/index.md

     PydanticAI is in early beta, the API is subject to change and there's a lot more to do.
     [Feedback](https://github.com/pydantic/pydantic-ai/issues) is very welcome!

-## Retrievers and Dependency Injection
+## Example — Retrievers and Dependency Injection

 Partial example of using retrievers to help an LLM respond to a user's query about the weather: